“Movies are the most powerful empathy machine in all the arts.”

 Roger Ebert named Leeman’s ONE LUCKY ELEPHANT as one of the best documentaries of 2011.
 Other producing & directing credits include AWAKE; CRAZY WISDOM; OUT OF FAITH; and WHO NEEDS SLEEP (with Haskell Wexler).

-Lisa produced and directed a series of #MeToo PSAs with an all-women crew of faculty and students at USC’s School of Cinematic Arts, where she is a full professor.
+Lisa produced and directed a series of #MeToo PSAs with an all-women crew of faculty and students at USC’s School of Cinematic Arts, where she is a tenured professor.
 Interview with Lisa here.
 Lisa has edited award-winning documentaries for the acclaimed filmmakers Stanley Nelson; Renee Tajima-Pena; Michele Ohayon; Micha Peled; Lourdes Portillo.